giantswarm/docs/src/content/getting-started/cloud-provider-accounts/vmware-cloud-director/_index.md

 ## VCD User permissions

 The CAPVCD controller doesn’t require to authenticate directly with the VCD API.
 This is done on a “per cluster” level as the user will specify a secret containing their credentials in the cluster manifest/app.
 This is so the VCD Resource quotas of each user apply when deploying clusters.
+After preparing all requirements, you will read about these details in [Creating a workload cluster]({{< relref "/getting-started/create-workload-cluster" >}}).

 The user configured for CAPVCD must have at least the following permissions attached to its user role in VCD: